Ilya114/Box64Droid/README.md

 ## Known issues

 - "Control" tab in Start menu not open.
 You can just open `control` using "Run"
-- Proot version cant work on Android less than 11, you can try chroot (need root rights)

 And there are probably other issues, so feel free to open an issue.